 For users that travel to these countries or regions often, we do not recommend IPVanish as your VPN solution.
 Instead, consider VPNs that specialize in circumventing these governmental restrictions like NordVPN or Hotspot Shield.

-In regard to other bypassing capabilities, IPVanish does provide features to help defeat geo-targeting.
+In regards to other bypassing capabilities, IPVanish does provide features to help defeat geo-targeting.
 Geo-blocking is frequently used by online vendors to either display higher prices based on the user’s sign-in or block out the completion of sales from outside users.
 With IPVanish’s Scramble and tunneling capability, the user can sign on to a local VPN server and bypass unfair pricing practices.

 Platforms & Devices